fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 listen for UDP on ports 53 (DNS), 123(NTP), and 5004 for RTP media servers and 3478 for TURN servers.
 UDP destined to port 53 or 123 often is allowed by firewalls that otherwise block UDP.

-Deploying media or TURN servers on a single any-cast IP address also makes it easier for firewall administrators to whitelist the address.
-Concerns have been raised that two packets sent from the same host to a given any-cast address may get delivered to different servers.
-This is certainly possible in theory but in practice it does not seem be happen in limited experiments done so far.

 Firewall Admins